anaidu3/pandas-challenge/README.md

 * % overall passing (the percentage of students who passed math AND reading)

 -----------------------------------------------------------------------------------------------------------

 Observable trends from the data:

--Schools that spent less than $585 per student had higher %overall passing.
+* Schools that spent less than $585 per student had higher %overall passing.
--Schools that spent more per student had a lower percentage of students passing math and reading.
+* Schools that spent more per student had a lower percentage of students passing math and reading.

 ### Scores by School Size